forkineye/ESPixelStick/README.md

 If you are interested in bleeding edge / un-tested builds, automated CI builds are generated for every code push and are available as Artifact attachments to the [ESPixelStick CI](https://github.com/forkineye/ESPixelStick/actions/workflows/build.yaml) workflow runs.
 Just click on the latest successful run and look for **Release Archive** towards the bottom.
 Note to download Artifact attachments though, you will have to be logged into GitHub.

+If you are interested in using the experimental web based flash tool, connect to:
+HTTPS://espixelstickwebflasher.from-ct.com:5000
+This tool will always have a few of the most recent CI builds available for flashing to your device.

 If you would like to compile the project yourself and modify the source code, go down to [Build Requirements](#build-requirements).

 ## Hardware